Weddings Favors That Won’t Go to Waste

-If the wedding is indoors, you can leave the blankets on a table and encourage guests to take a blanket with them to stay warm in the car on the ride home.
-If you expect your guests to use the blankets during the reception, you need one blanket for each guest, but if the guests are picking them up at the end of the night, you probably only want one blanket per couple.
+If the wedding is indoors, you can leave the blankets on a table and encourage guests to take a blanket to stay warm in the car on the ride home.
+If you expect your guests to use the blankets during the reception, you need one blanket for each guest, but if the guests pick them up at the end of the night, you probably only want one blanket per couple.

 Local Treats in Jars

 It’s always important to support your local businesses and the economy.
 Picking out your wedding favors is a great time to show a little patronage to your local companies.
 Take an afternoon with your bridesmaids and visit the local shop for ideas.
 You might find moonshine, scented candles, homemade jellies, and jams, or honey.
 It’s a good idea to talk to the shop owner to see if they can handle large orders and give them as much time as possible to prepare the goodies.

-Once you select a treat in a jar, you can jazz up the jars by printing out circles with your wedding date on them and glue them on to the top of the jars.
-If you want something simple and elegant, you can tie ribbons around the tops of the jars that match the color scheme of the wedding.
+Once you select a treat in a jar, you can jazz up the jars by printing out circles with your wedding date on them and gluing them onto the top.
+If you want something simple and elegant, you can tie ribbons around the jars’ tops that match the wedding’s color scheme.
 Whatever treat you choose, you want to select something practical that people will want to sample and use when they return home.

 These humorous drawings remind everyone of being on vacation, having a good time, and relaxing.
 Everyone loves having their caricature drawn with their head five times larger than their body while they wobble on a surfboard or roller skates.

 You can hire a local artist to come to your venue and draw the caricature during the downtime of the wedding.
 Your guests can take a break from dancing to have their drawings done.
 If you do a cocktail hour, this is a great time to have the drawings done for your guests.
 They’ll take their drawings home and keep them as a fond memory.

 Personalized Cups or Mugs